Someone to deal with us on your behalf

 You can choose a person or an organisation to be your correspondence or payment nominee.

-They can be a different person or organisation for each nominee type or the same for both.
+The nominee can be a different person or organisation for each type of arrangement or the same for both.

-- asking us questions about your payments or services
+- ask us questions about your payments or services

-- telling us of changes to your circumstances
+- tell us about changes to your circumstances

-- coming to appointments with you or, if appropriate, on your behalf
+- come to appointments with you or, if appropriate, on your behalf

-- getting copies of your letters from us.
+- get copies of your letters from us.

-They can complete online transactions for you too including:
+They can also complete online transactions for you including:

-- completing all or part of an online claim, for some payments and concession cards
+- all or part of an online claim, for some payments and concession cards

 - reporting employment income